ValentinPy1/TrendSearch/replit.md

 ### 3. Trend Analysis
 - Interactive line chart showing 12 months of search volume
-- Dropdown to select from up to 10 keywords
+- Dropdown to select from the 10 keywords
 - Recharts library with gradient styling

 ### 4. PDF Export